grkml/tree-data-structures/README.md

     </tr>
 </table>

-## Frame 7a
+## Frame 7a returns value to 6a
-This frame hits the following basecase from `private TreeNode find(TreeNode root, String data, int level)`
+Because local variable root == null, this frame hits the following basecase from `private TreeNode find(TreeNode root, String data, int level)`
 ```java
         if (mSize == 0 || root == null)
             return null; <-------- Recursive return value into Frame 6a